gparmer/ANRsim/01_legacy_evt_econs/article.md

-# A Simulation Study of Event-Based Runner Economies in ANR
+# A Comparison of Event-Based Runner Economies in ANR

 ## *Abstract*